Limerick Childcare Committee

 Qualification Requirements for Working in the Early Years (Childcare)

-As of September 2014, the qualification requirements below, will apply to all newly set-up Early Years (Childcare) Services.
-They will apply to existing services, from 31st December 2016.
+Since September 2014, the qualification requirements below apply to all newly set-up Early Years (Childcare) Services.
+They apply to existing services, from 31st December 2016.

-• The minimum qualification for all Pre-School Leaders, delivering the ECCE programme, will increase to Level 6 (on the National Framework for Qualifications)
+• The minimum qualification for all Pre-School Leaders, delivering the ECCE programme, is Level 6 (on the National Framework for Qualifications)

-• The minimum qualification of Level 5 on the National Framework for Qualifications, will be required for all staff working with children in Early Years Services
+• The minimum qualification of Level 5 on the National Framework for Qualifications, is required for all staff working with children in Early Years Services

-Please refer to the Qualification Requirements page of our website for information on the DCYA List of Recognised Qualification and Requirements for the ECCE Scheme
+Please refer to the Qualification Requirements page of our website for information on the DCDE List of Recognised Qualification and Requirements for the ECCE Scheme

-The Department of Children, Equality, Disability, Integration and Youth (DCEDIY) will re-open the Learner Fund Bursary to Early Learning and Care practitioners who are new graduates of a recognised Early Childhood Education and Care degree programme.
+The Department of Children, Disability and Equality (DCDE) will re-open the Learner Fund Bursary to Early Learning and Care practitioners who are new graduates of a recognised Early Childhood Education and Care degree programme.
 The local City/County Childcare Committees (CCC) will process and appraise Learner Fund Bursary applications.

 The following rules apply to the Graduate Bursary: